richelbilderbeek/cpp/content/CppFunction.md

     thrown by a function will be thrown'
 2. Gottschling, Peter.
 Discovering Modern C++: An Intensive Course for Scientists, Engineers, and Programmers.
 Addison-Wesley Professional, 2015.
     Chapter 2.7.3: 'Implement binary operators as free functions'
+3. Gottschling, Peter.
+Discovering Modern C++: An Intensive Course for Scientists, Engineers, and Programmers.
+Addison-Wesley Professional, 2015.
+    Chapter 3.6.2.1: 'Do not use function template specialization!'
+4. Gottschling, Peter.
+Discovering Modern C++: An Intensive Course for Scientists, Engineers, and Programmers.
+Addison-Wesley Professional, 2015.
+    Chapter 4.1.5: 'If you write iterator-based functions, provide a user-friendly interface on top of them'